-The Board of Directors of Farmers’ Electric Cooperative has unanimously voted to return capital credits totaling nearly $1,000,000 to the Member-Owners of the Cooperative in 2016, marking the 25th year in a row that capital credits were retired.
+The Board of Directors of Farmers’ Electric Cooperative has unanimously voted to return capital credits totaling just over $1,000,000 to the Member-Owners of the Cooperative in 2017, marking the 26th year in a row that capital credits were retired.
 The capital credit checks were mailed to current and former Members in early December.
 Over the years, more than $22 million dollars has been returned to the Member-Owners of the Cooperative.

 What are Capital Credits?